Virtual Field Trip: Helping Sea Turtles Survive!

 MRC Facilitators Nicole Broquet, Director of Education, and Caity Savioa, Director of Science and Restoration, are your guides during this 45-minute tour.

 Do you ever wonder what happens to all the rainwater when it falls?
 Where does it all drain to when it hits our roofs and roads?
 How does so much trash end up in our Lagoon?
-Join the Marine Resources Council and the City of Melbourne’s ECO Division on our last virtual field trip of the season to find out the answers and learn how you can help prevent polluted water entering our Lagoon.
+Join MRC and the City of Melbourne’s ECO Division to find out the answers and learn how you can help prevent polluted water entering our Lagoon.

 In this virtual field trip you’ll meet up with Nicole from the Marine Resources Council in Melbourne, Florida, for an overview of steps being taken to restore the Indian River Lagoon.